The Daleks’ Master Plan 5-10

 Sue: Hooray!

-Sue is, of course, reacting to Dennis Spooner’s writing credit which has replaced Terry Nation’s.
+She is, of course, reacting to Dennis Spooner’s writing credit, which has replaced Terry Nation’s.
 But then Terry’s name appears anyway.

 Sue: No!
 That’s not fair!

-Much of this episode is preoccupied with the Doctor’s attempts to cobble some fake taranium together so they can bamboozle the Daleks with it.
+Most of this episode is preoccupied with the Doctor’s attempts to cobble together a fake taranium core so he can bamboozle the Daleks with it.

-Sue: Just take the label off another can of baked beans.
+Sue: Just take the label off a can of baked beans.

-When Steven manages to enclose himself in a force field (like you do), I manage to convince Sue that he’s accidentally killed himself.
-What’s really telling here is that she believes me completely.
-There’s nothing Doctor Who wouldn’t do as far as she is concerned.
+When Steven encloses himself in a force field, I manage to convince Sue he’s accidentally killed himself.
+What’s really telling here is she believes me completely.
+There’s nothing that Doctor Who wouldn’t do right now as far as she’s concerned.
 Except make the Daleks interesting, of course.

 Me: Really?

-Sue: They’re OK when they’re exterminating things – and I notice they’ve starting using that particular word a lot more – but when they’re gliding around chatting, like they do every single time we meet them, they send me to sleep.
+Sue: They’re okay when they’re exterminating things – and I notice that they’ve starting to use that word a lot more – but when they’re gliding around and chatting, like they do every single time we meet them, they send me to sleep.
 Is there anything more boring than a room full of Daleks talking among themselves?

-Sue: There’s some witty banter here.
-I like the way Chen winds-up the Daleks and they get annoyed with him.
+Sue: There’s some very witty banter here.
+I like the way Chen winds the Daleks up; they’re actually annoyed with him.
 It really is the blind leading the blind.
 When it comes to conquering the universe, they haven’t got a hope in hell.

-When the Doctor and his companions manage to escape in the TARDIS, leaving Chen and the Daleks holding a fake taranium core, Sue doesn’t understand why they can’t end the story right there.
+As the Doctor and his companions escape in the TARDIS, leaving Chen and the Daleks holding a fake taranium core, Sue doesn’t understand why they can’t end the story right there.

 The Feast of Steven

 Sue: For ****’s sake, it’s Terry Nation again!
-You told me we were finished with him!
+You said we were finished with him!

 Me: Sorry, I forgot.